iAmKankan/NaturalLanguageProcessing-NLP/README.md

 * Those word counts allow us to compare documents and gauge their similarities for applications like search, document classification and topic modeling.
 * BoW is a also method for preparing text for input in a deep-learning net.

 * BoW lists words paired with their word counts per document.
-In the table where the words and documents that effectively become vectors are stored, each row is a word, each column is a document, and each cell is a word count.
-Each of the documents in the corpus is represented by columns of equal length.
+* In the table where the words and documents that effectively become vectors are stored, each row is a word, each column is a document, and each cell is a word count.
+* Each of the documents in the corpus is represented by columns of equal length.
 Those are wordcount vectors, an output stripped of context.

-word count table

-Before they’re fed to the neural network, each vector of wordcounts is normalized such that all elements of the vector add up to one.
-Thus, the frequency of each word is effectively converted to represent the probabilities of those words’ occurrence in the document.
-Probabilities that surpass certain levels will activate nodes in the network and influence the document’s classification.
+* **Before they’re fed to the neural network, each vector of wordcounts is normalized such that all elements of the vector add up to one**.
+* Thus, the frequency of each word is effectively converted to represent the probabilities of those words’ occurrence in the document.
+* Probabilities that surpass certain levels will activate nodes in the network and influence the document’s classification.